 Operating by way of a non-rechargeable battery, the Fitbit Zip Activity Tracker battery life ranges from four to six months.
 You will then need to buy a replacement battery.

-If you don’t have a smartphone, the device can be synced with your computer through the provided wireless dongle.
+If you don’t have a smartphone, you can sync the device with your computer through the provided wireless dongle.
 Accessing either of these will give you a more detailed overview of your activities.

 Fitbit One Cons

 The Fitbit One can’t be worn on the wrist as a daily activity tracker.
 Its stair climbing readout is sometimes inaccurate, and a number of purchasers have questioned the accuracy of the step count reading.

 Weighing 0.3 ounces, the Fitbit One measures 0.2 x 0.8 x 2.2 inches.
 It comes in black or burgundy.